Michael Kutza

-Michael Kutza (born 1942) is a filmmaker, a graphic designer and the founder of the Chicago International Film Festival.
+Michael Kutza (born November 28, 1942) is a filmmaker, graphic designer and the founder of the Chicago International Film Festival.
 In addition, he has been involved in other film festivals internationally, in such diverse locations as Taormina, Tehran, Moscow, Manila, Bogota, Los Angeles, Cannes, Berlin and Jerusalem, and has served as an advisor to a number of other festivals, including the Berlin International Film Festival and the Locarno International Film Festival.

 In 1977 he was a member of the jury at the 10th Moscow International Film Festival.
-From 1979 to 1991, he served Italian journal II Tempo as its American film correspondent.
+From 1979 to 1991, he served Italian journal Il Tempo as its American film correspondent.
 He has received numerous honors for cultural achievements.